oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    ![Cloud Cash screen](images/obaas-flutter-cloud-cash-screen-design.png)

-   The first field - the drop down selection list - will let the user choose which account they want to send funds from.
+   The first field - the drop-down selection list - will let the user choose which account they want to send funds from.
 You will need to make a REST call to get a list of accounts for the current user.
 You wrote an API to provide that information in an earlier lab!

    Then there is a field to enter the email address of the recipient - this will be used by Cloud Bank to work out who to send the money to.
 And a field to specify how much money to send.
 And finally, a button to submit the request.
 When the user clicks on the button, you will use the Parse APIs to create a new Cloud Cash payment request document.
 A backend service will pick up that request and start the process that actually transfers the money.
 You wrote most of that in the "Manage Saga Transactions across Microservices" lab!